Diamond Springs Motorcycle Accident Attorney

 When a motorcycle accident leaves you with serious injuries, let our law firm help you get the justice you need.
 Our compassionate and dedicated legal team is here to ensure your rights are protected throughout the claims process.
 Before accepting a settlement from the insurance company, call our experienced Diamond Springs motorcycle accident attorneys for free, friendly advice regarding your legal options.

 California is one of the few states that allow lane splitting.
-According to a study by the Safe Transportation Research and Education Center, lane splitting reduces the risk of head injury and death when practiced safely.
+According to a Safe Transportation Research and Education Center study, lane splitting reduces the risk of head injury and death when practiced safely.
 Researchers said lane splitting is safe as long as motorcyclists don't exceed the speed of other vehicles on the road by over 15 mph.

 Although lane-splitting is legal in California, insurance companies will try to use any possible evidence against an injured motorcyclist suggestive of unsafe lane splitting.
-It is crucial to seek an experienced motorcycle accident lawyer to protect your rights.Why Helmets Are Important While Riding a Motorcycle
+Seeking an experienced motorcycle accident lawyer to protect your rights is crucial.Why Helmets Are Important While Riding a Motorcycle

 Overcoming unfair bias against motorcyclists in an accident case may be difficult.
 Having the right lawyer on your side may make all the difference in the outcome of your claim.Filing Deadline for Motorcycle Accident Cases in California

 A strict filing deadline applies to personal injury cases and wrongful death claims from motorcycle accidents.
 It is essential to follow the filing deadline, as failure to meet it may result in the case being dismissed in court.